 The computerised version should be used to evaluate new and changed jobs using the computerised version questions and answers, completed to reflect the anticipated demands of the job.
-The evaluation of a new job should then be checked six months after appointment at an interview with the job holder, using the computerised questions and answers.
+The evaluation of a new job should then

 7 Equalities

 It is important that all the advice on good practice set out in the Green Book on equalities and the Local Government Job Evaluation Scheme is followed for the computerised version.